Why Consistency in Communication is Key to Donor Retention

 Don’t wait too long

-I know you have a lot going on, but you need to take on these initiatives sooner rather than later.
+I know you’re busy, but you need to take on these initiatives sooner rather than later.
 Just like the clutter and dust in your home, along with the weeds in your garden, they won’t disappear on their own.
 The longer you ignore it, the worse it gets.

 Get started on these spring cleaning projects as soon as you can.
 You’ll be happy once they’re done.
 Your donors will be happy if they don’t get duplicate mailings and a fundraising letter laced with jargon, but do receive a personalized appeal and a stellar thank you letter.
-Your organization will also benefit by taking on initiatives that help you grow.
+Your organization will also benefit by taking on initiatives and making investments that will help you grow.

-Pay Attention to Your Donor Retention
+Why It’s Important to Pay Attention to Your Donor Retention Right Now

-Donor retention continues to be a problem for nonprofit organizations.
-Many organizations spend a lot of time and energy on acquiring donors, concentrating more on volume, and don’t seem to be concerned that they’re churning through different donors year after year.
+Donor retention is a perennial problem for nonprofit organizations.
+Many organizations spend a lot of time and energy on acquiring donors, concentrating more on volume, and don’t seem concerned that they’re churning through different donors year after year.

-Acquiring new donors is more expensive than keeping the ones you already have, so it’s important for you to keep track of your retention rate
+Acquiring new donors is more expensive than keeping the ones you already have, so it’s important for you to keep track of your retention rate.
+You don’t want to lose your donors right now.
+Granted some may not be able to give at the moment, but just as we saw during the pandemic, many will step up and continue to support you.

-There are many reasons donors don’t give again.
-Some you can’t control, but many you can.
+There are also reasons donors don’t give again that aren’t financial.
+Many of these you can control.
 Maybe you’re losing donors because you’re either not communicating enough or communicating poorly.
 Fortunately, this is something you can fix, but you need to give it your full attention.

 Pay attention to your donor relationships